About This Chapter

 3. What are the Human Body Systems?

-There are ten organ systems in your body that each have different functions.
-They all must work together to keep you alive and healthy.
-In this lesson, you will learn about each of these body systems, both what they do and which organs they contain.
+There are ten organ systems in your body that each have different functions, and they all must work together to keep you alive and healthy.
+In this lesson, you'll learn about each of these body systems, both what they do and which organs they contain.

 4. What is DNA?